fenago/ansible-course/md/Lab_10.md

 Ansible uses Redis to save host variables, as well as execution variables.
 Sometimes, those variables might be left behind and influence the following executions.
-When Ansible finds a variable that should be set in the step it just started, Ansible might assume that the step has already been completed, and therefore pick up that old variable as if it has just been created.
 By using the [\--flush-cache] option, we can avoid this since it will ensure that Ansible flushes the Redis cache during its execution.

 Now that you have learned how to flush the code cache, let\'s learn how to check for bad syntax.

 Checking for bad syntax